oleander/imdb_lists/README.markdown

     $ result.movies.count
     >> 937

-## What data to with with
+## Data to work with

 ### The ImdbVoteHistory class

-When you use the `find_by_url` of `find_by_id` method a `ImdbVoteHistory` object will be returned.
+When you use the `find_by_url` and `find_by_id` method a `ImdbVoteHistory` object gets returned.

-The class it self has some few accessors that might be useful.
+The object it self has a few accessors that might be useful.

 - **user** (String) The owner/creator of the list.
 - **id** (Fixnum) A unique id for the list
 - **movies** (Array<Container::Movie>) A list of movies containing `Container::Movie` instances.

-### A list of movies (a.k.a the Container::Movie class)
+### The Container::Movie class

-The list of movies that is being returned by the `movies` method makes it's possible to fetch usable data from [IMDB](http://www.imdb.com/).

-Read more about the API [here](https://github.com/oleander/MovieSearcher).
+The `movies` method returns a list of `Container::Movie` objects, each object has two methods that returns information about the movie without doing another request to [IMDb](http://www.imdb.com/).

+If you for example want to get the title of the movie you can apply the accessors that is being described [here](https://github.com/oleander/MovieSearcher).
+Scroll down to the `ImdbParty::Movie` part to get information about the available accessors.

+- **imdb_link** (String) The full URL to the IMDB page.
+- **imdb_id** (String) The IMDB ID for the movie.

+You can, as said above, use any method that `ImdbParty::Movie` provides directly from the `Container::Movie` object, like *title*, *year* and *actors*.

 ## How do install